kaismic/Hitorus/README.md

 (TODO show shields.io badges here)

-Hitorus is a local desktop web browser application designed to enhance your experience with the website hitomi.la.
+Hitorus is a local desktop web browser-based application designed to enhance your experience with the website hitomi.la.
 It offers the following features:

 - Create custom search links with combinable tag filters
 - Download galleries